Who we are

 At ICC, we have developed a culture centered on promoting an injury-free environment and providing the safest workplace possible for our employees, clients, subcontractors and others who enter our construction sites.
 We believe that every accident, and therefore every injury, is preventable.
 This philosophy, as evidenced by our 0.65 EMR, is first on every ICC employee's mind and project priority list and constantly reinforced through ongoing training programs and field procedures.

-We are dedicated to elevating the standards for safety in the construction industry through a wide variety of methods, from our zero-tolerance substance abuse program to our fall protection program, which includes partnering with the leaders in the insurance industry to develop the next generation of fall protection systems.
+We are dedicated to elevating the standards for safety in the construction industry through a wide variety of methods, from our zero-tolerance substance abuse program to our fall protection program, which includes partnering with insurance industry leaders to develop the next generation of fall protection systems.

-It is our goal and commitment to provide a place of employment where every employee is given the necessary time, training and equipment to perform their jobs without injury, and where supervisors view safety and health performance as a critical element of on-time, under-budget project completion.
+It is our goal and commitment to provide a place of employment where all employees are given the necessary time, training and equipment to perform their jobs without injury, and where supervisors view safety and health performance as a critical element of on-time, under-budget project completion.

 - EMPOWERED EMPLOYEES